QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 We usually don't apply permissions on a user, as it is not scalable.
 Instead, we create groups or apply permissions to OUs.

 A **Security Group** 🪅 is a logical group made to grant or deny access to resources for users that are part of this group.
 A user can be in multiple groups.
-There are some builtin ones:
+There are some built-in ones:

 * `Domain Users`: every user on the domain
 * `Authenticated Users`: every authenticated user on the domain